raveljs/ravel/README.md

 Note: Modules with filenames including hyphens are made available for injection via camel case  (e.g. './modules/my-module.js' would be available as 'myModule').

-Another note: Modules also support array notation for injecting npm dependencies which have invalid js variables names (such as 'bad.module').
+Another note: Modules also support array notation for injecting npm dependencies which have invalid js constiables names (such as 'bad.module').
 To use this notation, define your module like this:

     module.exports = ['bad.module', function(badModule) {
       ...